indykite/indykite-sdk-node/README.md

 ## Documentation
 Visit the IndyKite One Developer Community site for official [IndyKite documentation](https://indykite.one/blog?category=5e3e9297-3451-4b52-91ee-8027dcd1789c) and to find out how to use the entire platform for your project.

+## Getting started
+Use these instructions to install the SDK and configure your environment.

+### Prerequisites
+* An installation of Node.js.
+See https://nodejs.org for instructions for how to install Node.js on your specific operating system.
+* AppAgent credentials and Service account credentials.
+These can be obtained from the [Admin Console](https://indykite.id).

-## Installation
+### Installation
 ```shell
 npm i @indykiteone/indykite-sdk-node
 ```

-## Getting Started

-### Trial
-For a trial please contact [IndyKite](https://www.indykite.com/contact-us) to setup and configure the platform.

 ### Config
 The IndyKite SDK reads config properties from a JSON formatted configuration file.
-The path to this file is provided to your application via an environment variable  Once you have the config information (After you've registered and setup an application space) then you need to create the json file (you can find an example here: [example_config.json](https://github.com/indykite/indykite-sdk-node/blob/master/indykite_sdk_node/config_example.json)) then create the `INDYKITE_APPLICATION_CREDENTIALS_FILE` environment variable which will contain the path to the json configuration file (see the example below).
+The path to this file is provided to your application via an environment variable  Once you have the config information (After you've registered and set up an application space) then you need to create the json file (you can find an example here: [example_config.json](https://github.com/indykite/indykite-sdk-node/blob/master/indykite_sdk_node/config_example.json)) then create the `INDYKITE_APPLICATION_CREDENTIALS_FILE` environment variable which will contain the path to the json configuration file (see the example below).

 ```shell
 export INDYKITE_APPLICATION_CREDENTIALS_FILE=<path_to_config_file>/config.json